ldbc/data-sets-surf-repository/README.md

 # data-sets-surf-repository

-LDBC data sets are stored under [SURF's CWI repositories](https://repository.surfsara.nl/community/cwi).
+The LDBC benchmark data sets are stored under [SURF's CWI repositories](https://repository.surfsara.nl/community/cwi).

+## Usage

-Note that the data sets are [stored on tape](https://servicedesk.surfsara.nl/wiki/display/WIKI/Data+Archive#DataArchive-What?-Thetapeback-endandtheDataMigrationFacility(DMF)), therefore, you may have to stage them before transfer.
+The data sets are [stored on tape](https://servicedesk.surfsara.nl/wiki/display/WIKI/Data+Archive#DataArchive-What?-Thetapeback-endandtheDataMigrationFacility(DMF)), therefore, you may have to stage them before transfer.
 To do so, visit the repository of the data set and click "Request" for offline files.
 Staging a 20 GB file takes approx. 3-5 minutes, while staging a 200 GB one takes approx. 10-15 minutes.

 ## Graphalytics